umccr/htsget-rs/README.md

 ### Cloud

 Cloud-based htsget-rs uses [htsget-lambda].
-For an example deployment of this crate see [deploy].
+For an example deployment of this crate using CDK see [htsget-deploy].

 ## Protocol